BluePigeonProject/blue-pigeon/README.md

 ### 3. Blue Dispatcher - .NET module to inject into compromised host | The mailman behind the scenes

-The Blue Dispatcher contains the .NET modules to generate, send and receive payloads and messages to Blue Pigeon using the Windows Bluetooth stack.
-The module allows for file transfer to happen without the need for Bluetooth security authentication between the Blue Pigeon and the compromised host, i.e. pairing of device.
-This helps to maintain evasiveness (a key requirement) as there will not be visual pop-ups on the victim machine, which would induce suspicion to the victim.
+The Blue Dispatcher contains the .NET modules to generate, send and receive payloads to and from Blue Pigeon using the Windows Bluetooth stack.
+The module allows for file transfer to happen without the need for Bluetooth security authentication between the Blue Pigeon and the compromised host, i.e., device pairing.
+This helps to maintain evasiveness (a key requirement) as there will not be visual pop-ups on the victim machine, which would elicit suspicion.

 <p align="center">
 <img src="/images/windows-popup.jpg">